tuvabjornberg/IOOPM-project-Minnesmastarna/proj/project_report.md

 Total number of GitHub issues:    \

 ## Process
-TODO
 3.1 Inception
-In this section, discuss choice of process, how you went about learning the process, how you went about implementing the process.
-* SCRUM
 ### How we implemented the process
 We decided to use the Scrum process.
 We decided this because it was something that we were familiar with, and had worked with before.
 The main gist of Scrum is to create sprints to follow, which was something that we planned very early on in the project.
 We did alter the way Scrum wants us to work, as we didn't have many daily scrums.
 This was due to us mostly working with the project at different times and different places, but we did let the group know if something major had been done that would affect everyone else.